-A chief executive officer is the highest-ranking executive position in a company.
+A chief executive officer (CEO) is the highest-ranking executive position in a company.
 When looking to fill this role in your company, you’ll receive plenty of applications from people with acceptable backgrounds and experience who will do an adequate job in the position.
 However, you don’t want an average executive officer, and you shouldn’t settle for one, either.
 Whether you are searching for a nonprofit CEO, a startup CEO, a private equity CEO, or any other niche-specific chief executive officer, you need is a top-notch leader who will drive the company toward ever-greater success.

 The question then, of course, is how exactly do you find an amazing CEO for your company?
 It really comes down to two factors.
 First, you have to carefully examine not just the CEO qualifications but also the qualities of each promising candidate.
 Second, you have to make sure you’re asking the right interview questions.